Kate Gosselin Goes On Awkward First Dates In ‘Kate Plus Date’ Teaser, Confirms One Guy Is A ‘Good Kisser’

 Kate Gosselin’s dating life will soon be on display.
-Ten years after her divorce from Jon Gosselin, the mom of eight’s first dip back into the dating pool is set to play out on the upcoming TLC reality show Kate Plus Date.
-TLC posted a supertease sneak peek at Gosselin’s new reality show, which also features her 18-year-old daughters Mady and Cara.
+A decade after her divorce from Jon Gosselin, the mom of eight’s first dip back into the dating pool is set to play out on the upcoming TLC reality show Kate Plus Date.
+TLC posted a sneak peek at Gosselin’s new reality show, one which also features her 18-year-old daughters Mady and Cara.

-In the extended teaser, which you can see below, Kate Gosselin is seen on first dates with several bachelors, all which include an “active” component such as archery, tee-ball, grape-stomping, and racquetball.
-Second dates take place in a more intimate dinner setting if Kate gives the go-ahead.
+In the extended teaser, embedded below, Kate Gosselin is seen on first dates with several bachelors.
+All of these dates include an “active” component such as archery, tee-ball, grape stomping, and racquetball.
+Second dates take place in a more intimate dinner setting — if Kate gives the go-ahead.

-While some men have no idea who Kate is—one guy appears dumfounded when she reveals that she has eight kids—other dates are just downright “painful.”
+While some men have no idea who Kate is — one guy appears dumbfounded when she reveals that she has eight kids — other dates are just downright “painful.”

-Mama Gosselin does get some action—after one date she confirms the guy is a good kisser— but she also makes it clear that after 10 years of marriage and a 10-year dry spell, she doesn’t know what the rules of dating are anymore.
+Mama Gosselin does get some action — after one excursion, she confirms that her date was a good kisser — but she also makes it clear that, after 10 years of marriage and a 10-year dry spell, she doesn’t know what the rules of dating are anymore.

-Luckily, Kate Gosselin has some help with her dating adventures.
-People notes that the reality TV mom gets advice from dating expert Adam LoDolce and relationship pro Rachel DeAlto in a semi-speed dating format.
+Luckily, Kate Gosselin has some help in her dating adventures.
+People notes that the reality TV mom gets advice from dating expert Adam LoDolce and relationship pro Rachel DeAlto in something resembling a speed dating format.

-The TLC teaser features some hilarious commentary from Kate Gosselin’s sassy daughter Mady, who says it makes her cringe to see her mom flirt with men.
+The TLC teaser features some hilarious commentary from Kate Gosselin’s sassy daughter, Mady, who says it makes her cringe to see her mom flirt with men.

 “Whenever she’s trying to be like flirty or whatever, it makes me want to throw up.”